Scaffold-Stark/speedrunstark/README.md

 > Find the `packages/snfoundry/.env` file and fill the env variables related to Sepolia testnet with your own contract address and private key.

-⛽️ You will need to send ETH or STRK to your deployer Contract Addres with your wallet, or get it from a public faucet of your chosen network.
+⛽️ You will need to send `ETH` or `STRK` token to your deployer address with your wallet, or get it from a public faucet of your chosen network.

 > Some popular faucets are [Starknet Faucet](https://starknet-faucet.vercel.app/) and [Blastapi Starknet Sepolia Eth](https://blastapi.io/faucets/starknet-sepolia-eth)